emanuelrechsteiner/claude-code-agent-system/README.md

 ## 🌟 Overview

 This repository contains a complete multi-agent system designed to work globally with Claude Code across all your projects.
-The system includes specialized agents for different aspects of development, coordinated by a control agent, and continuously improved by a dual-layer improvement agent.
+For detailed documentation, see `docs/overview.md`, `docs/architecture.md`, and `docs/dev-setup.md`.

 ## 🤖 Agent Roster